pinkpong111/governance-rules-theory/README.md

 **Governance implication:** Alignment-severed vectors are **recoverable**.
 A partial rationale injection, task-agnostic prefix, or targeted Seed adjustment can restore the activation pathway.
 The conflict log for this domain does not need to start from zero — it resumes from the pre-severance state.

-> *Empirical basis: Spurious Forgetting (ICLR 2025) — performance drops in continual learning often reflect task alignment loss rather than knowledge loss.
-Partial rationale interventions restore prior behavior, confirming the vector is intact.*
+> *Structural analogue: Spurious Forgetting (ICLR 2025) — performance drops in continual learning are structurally consistent with Type 1 degradation: alignment pathway loss without underlying knowledge loss.
+Partial rationale interventions restoring prior behavior are compatible with the prediction that the vector remains intact in weights.*

 #### Type 2 — Weight Overwrite (Irreversible)